parhamfartoot/BattleShip-Game/README.md

 First, `public void update` ensures that the Pane is clear.
 Then, in a try-catch block, it runs the game if possible.
 This presents the Start Menu to the user.
 Otherwise, it will recognize that the game is already in progress.
 Update will identify which player is to take their turn, and will prompt them with a visual.
 Behind the scences, `update` notifies observers when it is time to switch.

+**`Functions.java`**
+The Function class contains all static functions used in the game.
+These functions handle some of the main parts of the game throughout the code.
+The functions include but are not limited to :

+`static void IsHit(Circle c) `:
+        Checks to see if a shot was a hit or not, and then reacts accordingly by changing the color of the pin and changing the player.

+`static void Play(View view)`:
+        Plays the game and chooses what to do and what other static functions to call based on the player and the state of the game store in the GameModel.
+`static Boolean Align(Circle c)`:
+        Places the ship on the board by aliugning it with the Pin that has been clicked.
+Then it checks to see if the placed ship follows all the game rules (inside the boundries of the board, overlapping ships and etc.) accordingly it choses to remove the ship or to change the color of the pins contained by the ship.